ThomasMartinoli/BAD_QGISplugin/README.md

-🔥 BAD_QGISplugin – Burned Area Detector
+🔥 BAD_QGISplugin – Burned Area Detector v2.0.0
-BAD (Burned Area Detector) is a QGIS plugin for detecting burned areas and burn severity from satellite multispectral imagery, developed within a GIS environment.
+BAD (Burned Area Detector) is a QGIS plugin for detecting burned areas and mapping burn severity from satellite multispectral imagery (e.g., Sentinel-2).
-It implements robust algorithms to generate geospatial products that highlight fire-affected regions and evaluate the damage caused to vegetation.
+Developed entirely within the QGIS environment, BAD produces geospatial outputs that highlight fire-affected zones and quantify vegetation damage.

-🆓 The plugin is free to download and can be installed in QGIS using the "Install from ZIP" option.
+🆓 The plugin can be downloaded for free and installed in QGIS using Plugins > Manage and Install Plugins > Install from ZIP.

- What's New in BAD v2.0.0
-The BAD 2.0 plugin introduces significant enhancements over the original version, streamlining the workflow for burned area detection, severity analysis, and validation.
+🌟 Key Features in Version 2.0.0
+BAD v2.0.0 introduces major improvements to enhance workflow flexibility, accuracy, and usability.

-SCL Band Masking
+🛰️ SCL Band Masking
-Mask out unwanted Scene Classification Layer (SCL) classes from Sentinel-2 imagery in both pre-fire and post-fire datasets.
+Apply Scene Classification Layer (SCL) masking to remove unwanted classes (e.g., cloud, water, snow) in pre-fire and post-fire Sentinel-2 images.
-This process removes noise (e.g., clouds, water, snow) and significantly improves classification accuracy.

-OWA Layer Preview
+✅ Improves classification quality by eliminating noise and irrelevant pixels.

-Visually inspect Ordered Weighted Averaging (OWA) layers to select optimal threshold values for generating seed and grow layers.
+🧮 Ordered Weighted Averaging (OWA) Layer Preview Interactively preview OWA composite layers to:

-An interactive preview helps fine-tune thresholds using real-time image feedback.
+Tune thresholds for seed and grow layer generation.

+Get real-time visual feedback.

+✅ Helps users choose optimal parameters with higher precision.

-Burned Area Map Validation
+🗺️ Burned Area Validation
-Validate the burned area output by comparing it with reference data through a confusion matrix.
+Compare the generated burned area map with reference data to compute:

-Compute metrics such as:
+Confusion Matrix

-Commission/Omission Errors
+Commission & Omission Errors

 Dice Coefficient

-Pixel-wise Agreement Map generation
+Pixel-wise Agreement Map

+✅ Offers detailed accuracy assessment and spatial agreement visualization.

-Burn Severity Validation
+🔥 Burn Severity Validation
-Assess burn severity by reclassifying and comparing severity layers with reference data.
-Includes:

-Full error matrix computation

-Exportable accuracy metrics for reporting
+Evaluate burn severity outputs by:

+Reclassifying severity levels

+Comparing them with reference data

+Generating a full error/confusion matrix

+✅ Suitable for advanced fire damage analysis and reporting.

-Modular Workflow
+⚙️ Modular Workflow Design
-Each tab in the plugin operates independently.
+Each tab in the plugin is independent.
 Users can:

-Start at any stage (e.g., OWA, Region Growing)
+Start from any stage (e.g., OWA, Region Growing)

-Use intermediate outputs as inputs
+Use intermediate files as inputs
-This modularity enhances flexibility and efficiency.

-📊 Export Validation Results
+✅ Flexible, user-driven workflow suited for different project needs.

+📁 Exportable Validation Reports
-All validation outputs—including confusion matrices and accuracy metrics—are exportable in .html format, ready for reports or scientific publications.
+All validation results can be exported in .html format, including:

+Confusion matrices

+Accuracy metrics

+Dice coefficients and summary tables

+✅ Ideal for documentation and research publications.

-🌐 QGIS Native Integration
+🧭 100% QGIS Native Integration
-Seamlessly integrated into the QGIS environment with:

-A PyQt-based graphical interface
+Built using PyQt for GUI and QGIS Python API

-Support for native raster and vector operations
+Fully compatible with QGIS native raster and vector layers

+✅ Lightweight, fast, and easy to install.

+📦 Installation
+Open QGIS.

+Go to Plugins > Manage and Install Plugins.

+Choose Install from ZIP.

+Select the BAD plugin ZIP file.

+Click Install Plugin.